japila-books/apache-spark-internals/docs/shuffle/ShuffleWriter.md

 Writes key-value records out to a shuffle system.

-write is used when `ShuffleMapTask` is requested to xref:scheduler:ShuffleMapTask.adoc#runTask[run].
+write is used when `ShuffleMapTask` is requested to scheduler:ShuffleMapTask.md#runTask[run].